What is a Workplace Violence Prevention Program?

 Lastly, when employees are terminated, companies need to be aware of any overly agitated reaction so that prevention measures can be put into place.

-One of the biggest failures of many workplace violence prevention programs is a lack of action being taken at the early warning signs of future violence.
+One of the biggest failures of many workplace violence prevention plan is a lack of action being taken at the early warning signs of future violence or following a "close call" event.
 Ignoring the signs and waiting until something happens to take action can lead to poor outcomes.

 Instead of being concerned about overreacting, the most successful violence prevention programs intervene when they notice the signs.
 When done consistently, it becomes a benefit to employees and shows that the organization cares about their well-being.